davidmalcolm/texi2rst/output/complex-numbers.rst

 provided as built-in functions by GCC.

-GCC can allocate complex automatic variables in a noncontiguous fashion; its even possible for the real part to be in a register while the imaginary part is on the stack (or vice versa).
+GCC can allocate complex automatic variables in a noncontiguous fashion; it's even possible for the real part to be in a register while the imaginary part is on the stack (or vice versa).
 Only the DWARF 2 debug info format can represent this, so use of DWARF 2 is recommended.
 If you are using the stabs debug info format, GCC describes a noncontiguous complex variable as if it were two separate variables of noncomplex type.
-If the variables actual name is ``foo``, the two fictitious variables are named ``foo$real`` and ``foo$imag``.
+If the variable's actual name is ``foo``, the two fictitious variables are named ``foo$real`` and ``foo$imag``.
 You can examine and set these two fictitious variables with your debugger.